AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-A SQL query walks into a bar, walks up to two tables and asks...
+A weasel walks into a bar.
+The bartender says, "Wow, I've never served a weasel before.
+What can I get for you?"

-'Can I join you?'
+Pop,goes the weasel.
 <!-- JOKE-END -->